Gaius-Augustus/GUSHR/README.md

    * gtf2gff.pl from AUGUSTUS

 GUSHR runs a GeMoMa.jar file that is supplied with GUSHR.
+This GeMoMa.jar file was originally created by Jens Keilwagen et al. with Java 1.8 (http://www.jstacs.de/index.php/GeMoMa#Download, https://github.com/Jstacs/Jstacs) and is here re-distributed.
+You have the option to specify a different (e.g. more recent) GeMoMa.jar file when calling GUSHR but compatibility is then not guaranteed.

 ## Test GUSHR

 First, you need to retrieve an RNA-Seq example file that is not included on github due to its size:

     wget http://bioinf.uni-greifswald.de/bioinf/braker/RNAseq.bam

+(or: `cd example; ./download_rnaseq.sh`).

 After that, and if all software requirements are satisfied, you can test GUSHR: